deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Erik.
+Hello, my name is Erik and my favorite Code School path is Git.